-The Rondo Award-winning author of EIJI TSUBURAYA: MASTER OF MONSTERS.
+Two-time Rondo Award-winning author of EIJI TSUBURAYA: MASTER OF MONSTERS.
 August has commented on Japanese film and popular culture on radio, television, in print, online, and at events for more than three decades.
-As a teen, he severed as Horror Host Bob Wilkins' "Japanese Film" & "Godzilla Expert" at KTVU TV-2.
+As a teen, he served as Horror Host Bob Wilkins' "Japanese Film" & "Godzilla Expert" at KTVU TV-2.
 And has lectured at Lucasfilm.

-He has contributed liner notes for numerous DVD releases, edited and authored over 150 subtitle scripts (so far), and has also written for periodicals such as Japanese Fantasy Film Journal, Filmfax.
+He has contributed liner notes for numerous DVD releases, edited and authored over 150 subtitle scripts, and written for periodicals such as Japanese Fantasy Film Journal, Filmfax.
 Video Watchdog, Asian Cult Cinema, Henshin!
 Online, Oriental Cinema, G-Fan, Super7, Otaku USA, and Famous Monsters of Filmland.

-The San Francisco native has also been an event promoter, starting with the "Japanese Fantasy Film Faire" (1979), the first Anime event held outside of Japan, as well as producing live music and multi-media events including The Sleazefest, Incredibly Strange Wrestling, The Greaseball, Godzillafest, and Shock It To Me!.
+As an events promoter, the San Francisco-born native hosted the "Japanese Fantasy Film Faire" (1979), the first Anime & Tokusatsu event outside of Japan, and has gone on to produce live music and multi-media events including The Sleazefest, Incredibly Strange Wrestling, The Greaseball, Godzillafest, and Shock It To Me!.